Philly Family Neighborhood Guide: Chestnut Hill and Mt. Airy

 Chestnut Hill is home to Woodmere Art Museum (9201 Germantown Avenue), which celebrates Philadelphia’s art and artists.
 Come on a weekend in the fall to enjoy their annual Straw Maze—even better, time it with their family art-making on Saturdays.
 The museum also hosts family festivals throughout the year.

 Quintessence Theatre in Residence at the Sedgwick Theater (7137 Germantown Avenue) in Mt.
-Airy adapts and performs classic works throughout the season, including the family-friendly Oliver! beginning this November.
+Airy adapts and performs classic works throughout the season, including the family-friendly shows.

 Libraries, Playgrounds, and More